Sri Lanka Push Bangladesh To Brink After De Silva, Mendis Feat - UrduPoint

 Vishwa Fernando claimed 3-13, while Kasun Rajitha and Lahiru Kumara each claimed a wicket as Mahmudul Hasan (0), Najmul Hossain Shanto (6), Zakir Hasan (19), Shahadat Hossain (0) and Liton Das (0) all departed.

+"Of course, it's a bad thing, because we're all doing bad together," Mehidy Hasan Miraz said of Bangladesh's batting.

+"Everyone has to play well in Test cricket, otherwise it will be difficult."

-The sorry display from Bangladesh batsmen came when de Silva and Mendis dominated the bowlers for the better part of the day, becoming only the third pair in Test history to score a century in both innings.
+The sorry display from Bangladesh batsmen came after de Silva and Mendis had dominated the bowlers for the better part of the day, becoming only the third pair in Test history to score a century in both innings.

 The Chappell brothers, Greg and Ian, of Australia achieved the feat against New Zealand in March 1974, before Misbah-ul-Haq and Azhar Ali emulated it against Australia in Abu Dhabi in 2014.